kattyavar-shika/java-training/README.md

     - **Exception Handling in Streams**
     - **Exception Handling Enhancements in Recent Java Versions**

-### Conclusion

-By incorporating these additional considerations, you can provide a more thorough and practical understanding of exception handling.
-This approach ensures that learners not only understand the basics but also grasp advanced topics and best practices, leading to better coding habits and more robust applications.

 ## 21. Input and Output in Java